chonz369/SteelX/README.md

   - LeftHand
   - RightHand
   - Is Weapon TwoHanded?
-- **Weapon.cs:** struct for weapon loadout (Left hand slot, and right slot combined make one weapon struct).
+- **Weapon.cs:** abstract class for weapon loadout (Left hand slot, and right slot combined make one weapon struct).
   - Name Weapon
   - Name of Set
 Name of the theme that this weapon is a part of
   - Description
+  - Unique Id
   - Durability
   - Weight
   - Damage